Master of Education (Basic level entry)

 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 The postgraduate education program is intended for people currently employed in education, special education or education management, and for those who have an interest in developing their knowledge and practice in these areas.
 It introduces knowledge and skills in your area of interest, with a focus on understanding and changing practice.

 Masters offers quality research training and an introduction to traditions of thought and analysis in educational policy and practice.
 It gives advanced insights into theoretical and practical matters in education to improve professional decision making.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) topics and fourteen option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) subjects and 14 elective subjects chosen from an extensive range of electives.